We want to make room for you in our community.

 4) Additional Notes for Homeowner Applications

 Each household is asked to submit a financial pre-qualification form completed by a local lender.
 You can apply without this initially and submit at a later date if needed.
 The pre-qualification better informs the Community Housing Trust on what the local workforce can afford.
 With your lender, you should take into consideration the required $2,000 earnest money deposit (due upon execution of a sales contract), the amount of down payment you can afford, your creditworthiness, your gross annual income, and any debt that you may have.
-Your lender should note conservative assumptions for interest rates and debt to income ratios.
+Your lender should note conservative assumptions for interest rates and debt-to-income ratios.